kartonfarkas/api_docs/source/suite/emails/emails_deleting.rst

      - Description
      - Comments
    * - emailId
-     - integer
+     - int
-     - The id of the email to be deleted
+     - The ID of the email to be deleted
      -

 Result Example